 We apply regularization to overcome overfit.
 The idea is to train a model that makes generalized predictions.
-It forces the model not to memorize the small bits of an individual sample that is not part of the genearlized features.
+It forces the model not to memorize the small bits of an individual sample that is not part of the generalized features.
 Part of the overfit problem is that the model is too powerful.
-We can reduce the complexity of the model by reducing the number of features: remove features that can be direct or indirect derived by others.
-We can also eliminate some layers, or switch to a design that explores better on the locality of the information.
+We can reduce the complexity of the model by reducing the number of features: remove features that can be directly or indirectly derived by others.
+We can also eliminate some layers or switch to a design that explores better on the locality of the information.
 For example, we use CNN for images to explore the spatial locality and LSTM for NPL.
-Overfit can be overcomed by adding more training data also.
+Overfit can be overcome by adding more training data also.

 L0, L1, L2 regularization